Alex

 surgical instruments.

-University of Melbourne, has developed solutions which break up
+the University of Melbourne, has developed solutions which break

-to be treated against prions, will not disrupt current surgical
+instruments to be treated against prions, will not disrupt

-procedures and is easily incorporated into current cleaning
+current surgical procedures and is easily incorporated into

 The importance of this is that CJD and other prion diseases have